Queensland regional road network safety improvements

 Many of the identiﬁed roads are key freight routes servicing towns and cities along the coast.
 Growing populations in these towns and cities, along with rising freight demand, are likely to increase traffic volumes and potentially the number of crashes on these roads.

-This initiative forms part of the national High Priority Initiative for Regional road network safety improvements.
+This proposal forms part of the national Early-Stage Proposal for Regional road network safety improvements.

 - providing wider centrelines, centre barriers and increasing shoulder widths